 The school or university representatives would try to reach out to their old students, alumni, past professors, and employees to ask about their time in school.

-During this time, the school representatives would reach out to their prospects via a letter, an email, or a phone call.
+During this time, the school representatives would reach out to their prospects via a letter, an email, or outgoing calls.

 From sourcing candidates to firing employees, recruiting will always start with an outbound campaign.